5 tips for the perfect freelance pitch

 • How your passion creates value – and for whom

-• What you do specifically
+• What you actually do

-Resist the temptation to go into “solution mode”
+Resist the temptation to go into solution mode

 Building your pitch

-1. Why do you do what you do
+1. Why you do what you do

-2. Who are you
+2. Who you are

-3. Termination
+3. Closure

-create free user
+Start free user

 Freelance with Factofly

-create free user
+Start free user

 5 tips for your freelance pitch

-1. A simple and precise message
+1. A simple and concise message

 See 'How to find your life purpose in 5 minutes' | Adam Leipzig | TEDx: